The research professors collaborate in 4 Centres of Excellence and 3 Centres of Expertise:

 - Supply Chain – CESIT: The objective of the Supply Chain Centre of Excellence is to respond to economic, environmental and social challenges in the Supply Chain by developing innovative concepts, methods and tools, together with companies, organisations, institutional and academic partners, that are necessary in order to organise and transform the Supply Chain.
 Our actions have an impact on the university research, the business world, society and teaching.

-- CSR = Corporate Social Responsibility: The centre of excellence dedicated to corporate social responsibility (CSR) creates knowledge through its research activities, shares that knowledge through training, and helps spread best practices among companies.
+- Centre of excellence for Sustainability: The centre of excellence dedicated to sustainability creates knowledge through its research activities, shares that knowledge through training, and helps spread best practices among companies.

 - Food, wine & hospitality: The centre of excellence supports transformations taking place in the Food, Wine, Spirits, Catering, Hospitality and Tourism sectors.
 It offers assistance to decision-makers and develops local and international projects providing financial support to those working in these different markets.
 It also plays a role, in close collaboration with KEDGE Wine School run by Jérémy Cukierman, in training future managers within these different sectors.

 - Health and innovation: the Centre explores the issues of strategy, governance and organisational or management models to favour innovation in sectors including Pharmaceuticals and Biotech, healthcare and medico-social and social care and support or health promotion (public health), to favour the well-being of patients, dependent people and citizens in general.

 - Finance reconsidered – SEEFAR: The SEEFAR centre (Shift for Ecology, Economics, Finance and Accounting Research) - aims to develop alternative solutions and tools to promote sustainable economic, financial and accounting models and transform the public discussion and educational content on these subjects.